Blog>Trade>Starting a Business>Official trade qualifications in the UK

 • Asbestos Awareness certification

-Qualifications to become an electrician
+Trade qualifications to become an electrician

-An apprenticeship scheme is one of the most common ways for electricians to start their career.
-It can take 2-4 years to become a fully qualified electrician in the UK.
+An apprenticeship scheme is one of the most common ways for electricians to start their careers.

-You’ll need to have completed the following electrician courses:
+You’ll need the following electrician trade qualifications:

-• Industry recognised level 3 qualification
+• Industry-recognised level 3 qualification

 • Level 3 Diploma in Electrical Installations (if part of an apprenticeship)